allegory-software/allegory-sdk/RUNTIME.md

 of their location.
 You can't just give absolute paths to `ffi.load()` because if your shared libraries also depend on (that is, are dynamically linked to) other shared libraries, it's the OS that has to load those, not LuaJIT.
-Use `sopath()` before loading ffi libraries from your app dir.
+Either `sopath()` before loading shared libraries from your app dir, or call `ffi.load` with absolute paths on all dependencies to preload them.

 As for other files that you load explicitly, just make sure to only use paths that are relative to `scriptdir()` (eg. use `indir(scriptdir(), 'rel path')`).